Huda Salih Mahdi Ammash: Capture

-Ammash surrendered to coalition forces on May 9, 2003 and was one of two Iraqi women known to be in U.S. custody as of April 2005.
-The other was the British-educated Dr. Rihab Taha, who led Iraq's biological weapons program until 1995.
+Ammash surrendered to coalition forces on 9 May 2003 and was one of two Iraqi women known to be in U.S. custody as of April 2005.
+The other was the British-educated Rihab Taha, who led Iraq's biological weapons program until 1995.

-In August 2005 the American Association for the Advancement of Science called for Ammash to be either sent to trial or released:
+In August 2005, the American Association for the Advancement of Science called for Ammash to be either sent to trial or released:

 According to Times Higher Education, "The organisation [AAAS] has not issued the statement lightly.
 Senior figures including Alan Leshner, chief executive officer of the AAAS, were involved in drawing it up."

 Both women were released in December 2005 after they were among those an American-Iraqi board process found were no longer a security threat and would have no charges filed against them.
+Ammash was also said to be suffering from breast cancer.

 Family

 Ammash's father, Salih Mahdi Ammash, was a high-level Baath Party member in Iraq, who became defense minister in 1963, deputy prime minister in 1968, and an ambassador in 1977.